IBM/aspera-cli/README.erb.md

 ## Preview

-The preview plugin provides generation of previews for Aspera Aspera on Cloud.
+The preview plugin provides generation of previews for Aspera on Cloud.

 The tool requires the following external tools: